Should We Keep an Eye on the Euro’s Upside Potential as It Strengthens Alongside the Japanese Yen?

 - Japan: Monetary Base

-European currencies rose as the euro gained against the pound following the release on the 1st of the preliminary flash estimate for the Eurozone’s July Harmonized Index of Consumer Prices (HICP), which remained unchanged at 2.3% year-on-year.The euro rose against the pound from 0.8636 to 0.8728.
+European currencies rose as the euro strengthened against the pound after the preliminary flash estimate of the EU’s July Harmonized Index of Consumer Prices (HICP), released on the 1st, remained unchanged at 2.3% year-over-year.The euro/pound pair rose from 0.8636 to 0.8728.
 It trended upward while finding support at the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the 200-period simple moving average (SMA) served as a support level, triggering a rebound, while on the daily chart, the pair has recovered sharply from a stagnation below the 20-period MA to a position above it.
+On the 4-hour chart, the pair rebounded after finding support at the 200-period simple moving average (SMA), and on the daily chart, it has made a sharp recovery from a stagnant period below the 20-period MA to a level above it.